This post may contain affiliate links. Please read our disclosure policy.

 It’s so easy to make these brownies at home.
 Follow these simple steps, and you’ll be indulging in fudgy brownies in no time!

-6. Pour the brownie batter into a parchment paper-lined loaf pan and bake at 325°F for around 25 minutes.
-Check for doneness by inserting a toothpick into the center since the baking time can vary from oven to oven.
-The brownies should have a few moist crumbs but not be too wet.
+- Pour the brownie batter into a parchment paper-lined loaf pan and bake at 325°F for around 25 minutes.
+Check for doneness by inserting a toothpick into the center since baking time may vary depending on your oven.
+You should have a few moist crumbs in middle of the brownies but not have it be too wet.

 Frequently asked questions – FAQ